WoodwardTOwen/spotify_helper/README.md

-# spotify_helper
+# Spotify Helper

 A handy tool to interact with the Spotify SDK

+### Current Features

+- User Profile Statistics
+- Playlist and Track Interaction
+- Track Finder

+#### Version

+Pre Alpha - Not in a production worthy state

-# Required
+## Required

-Spotify application is needed on the mobile device in order to use this application
+Spotify application needs to be installed on the mobile device in order to use this application